- CCAPP Standards for Accreditation of Pharmacy Technician Programs in Canada (Revised Aug 2015)

-Full accreditation is granted for a 5-year term.
-At the end of the end of the five-year period, programs must make a new application and submit a complete self-study to be reviewed for continuation of full accreditation award status.
+Accreditation may be granted for a period of up to 5-years.
+At the end of the end of the five-year period, programs must make a new application and submit a complete self-study to be reviewed for continuation of their accreditation award status.

 Accreditation Award Decisions